pacive/openhab-addons/bundles/org.openhab.binding.nibeuplinkrest/README.md

 ## Discovery

-The bridge and thermostat needs to be configured manually.
+The bridge needs to be configured manually.
 After the Bridge is created it can automatically discover System Things with channels depending on the configuration Nibe Uplink reports.
+For every climate system the heatpump controls, a Thermostat Thing is also added to the inbox.

 ## Thing Configuration